-Photocure ASAs subsidiary, Photocure Inc, was established in order to carry out the marketing-, selling- and distribution activities for the Cysview ® product in the US.
+Photocure ASAs subsidiary, Photocure Inc, was Our au the matter was addressed in our audit dit procedures in this area included, others: Challenging management and applying our own knowledge of the business and the industry to identify any indicators of impairment of the loan Assessing the impairment documentation prepared by management Evaluating the appropriateness of key assumptions in the impairment established in order to carry out the marketing-, selling- and distribution activities for the Cysview ® product in the US.
 Photocure ASA has a long-term loan to Photocure Inc. that is recognized at NOK 338.9 million in the Company's financial statement as of 31 December 2023.

-We have determined risk of impairment of the loan to be a key audit matter, due to the inherent risk related to future cash flow estimates and the Group's ability to successfully commercialize the individual product concerned.

-How the matter was addressed in our audit

-Our audit procedures in this area included, among others:

-- Challenging management and applying our own knowledge of the business and the industry to identify any indicators of impairment of the loan - Assessing the impairment documentation prepared by management - Evaluating the appropriateness of key assumptions in the impairment documentation, including revenue and cash flow growth, the impact of the expiry of patents and agree these with the relevant key assumptions used in determining the expected credit loss - Comparing historical cash flow development in mature markets in Europe with expected future cash flows in the US market - Evaluating management's sensitivity analysis to assess the impact of reasonable changes in key assumptions like future sales in the US for Cysview ® - Evaluating the adequacy of the financial statement disclosures in the Company's financial statement
+We have determined risk of impairment of the loan to be a key audit matter, due to the inherent risk related to future cash flow estimates and the Group's ability to successfully commercialize the others: Challenging management and applying our own knowledge of the business and the industry to identify any indicators of impairment of the loan Assessing the impairment documentation prepared by management Evaluating the appropriateness of key • documentation, including revenue and cash flow growth, the impact of the expiry of patents and agree these with the relevant key assumptions used in determining the expected credit loss Comparing historical cash flow development in mature markets in Europe with expected future cash flows in the US market Evaluating management's sensitivity analysis to assess the impact of reasonable changes in key assumptions like future sales in the US for Cysview ® Evaluating the adequacy of the financial statement disclosures in the Company's